 EDTE 331.
-Educational Technology Laboratory Single
+Educational Technology Laboratory Single Subject.

-Subject.
 Direct instruction, practice, and support in using technology as a tool in an educational setting, designed to prepare potential secondary teachers with the basic skills and knowledge necessary to use technology.
 Note: May be taken prior to or concurrently with first semester enrollment in the Single Subject Credential program.
 1 unit.

 EDTE 371A.
-Schools and Community I. Structured opportunities for student teachers to discuss, analyze, and reflect upon data gathered from their field placements.
+Schools and Community A. First part of a 2-course sequence that provides structured opportunities for student teachers to discuss, analyze, and reflect upon data gathered from their field placements.
 Attention given to policies, school law, resources, strategies, routines, and activities that contribute to the productive management of the school and classroom as locations for student engagement and learning.
 Special emphasis will be on English Language development and Special Needs student.
-Note: Assignments and activities are integrated with other core courses.
-Prerequisite: Acceptance into the CSUS Single Subject Credential Program.
+Course assignments and activities are integrated with other core courses.
+Prerequisite: Acceptance into the Sacramento State Single Subject Credential Program.
 Corequisite: Enrollment in EDTE 470A.
 Graded Credit/No Credit.
 3 units.

 EDTE 371B.
-Schools and Community II.
-Structured opportunities for student teachers to discuss, analyze, and reflect upon data gathered from their field placements.
+Schools and Community B. Second part of a 2-course sequence that provides structured opportunities for student teachers to discuss, analyze, and reflect upon data gathered from their field placements.
 Attention to policies, school law, resources, strategies, routines, and activities that contribute to productive management of the school and classroom as locations for student engagement and learning.
-Special emphasis on issues related to English language development, special needs students, the cycle to teaching and selection of artifacts for professional portfolios.
-Prerequisite: Acceptance into the Single Subject Teaching Credential Program.
+Special emphasis on issues related to tenglish language development, special needs students, the cycle to teaching and selection of artifacts for professional portfolios.

+Prerequisite: EDTE 371A.
 Corequisite: Enrollment in EDTE 470B.
 Graded Credit/No Credit.
 3 units.